tohkarle/SC1015-Mini-Project/README.md

 ## Problem Definition

 Given the significant role Twitter plays as a crucial communication channel during emergencies, it is a platform where people can provide real-time updates on disasters as they unfold.
 As a result, various agencies, including disaster relief organizations and news agencies, are keen on monitoring Twitter for relevant information automatically.
-However, accurately a real disaster tweet can prove challenging in practice, because some tweets may contain misleading words or phrases that a machine may mistake for a disaster.
+However, accurately predicting a real disaster tweet can prove challenging in practice, because some tweets may contain misleading words or phrases that a machine may mistake for a disaster.

 ## Embedding Models Used